A Complete List of Buttercream, Frosting & Icing Recipes

 Ermine Frosting is the Goldilocks of buttercream.
 It's less sweet than American Buttercream and a little sweeter than Meringue Buttercream.
 This old-fashioned frosting is juuuust right!

-The process for making Ermine frosting starts with a "pudding" made from milk, sugar and cornstarch.
+The process for making Ermine frosting starts with a "pudding" made from milk, sugar and flour.
 Because the sugar is cooked into the pudding base, you don't have the grittiness that you get with American Buttercream.

 French buttercream is made exactly like Italian Meringue Buttercream, except that you use egg yolks instead of egg whites.
 The yolks make a lovely yellow colored frosting and add a rich, custard flavor.